MicrosoftDocs/customer-insights/ci-docs/data/consent-management.md

 - Type of consent, if there's more than one way to process customer information.
 - Date of consent or any other type of data relevant to your consent scenarios.

-## Example 1 - Consent data in a single row for each customer
+## Example 1 - Consent data in a single row

 |Consent ID (primary key)   |Email (alternate key)  |Newsletter consent  |Product update consent  |
 |---------|---------|---------|---------|